Can You Paint a Metal Roof? Pros and Cons

 Painting extends your roof’s life but isn’t a permanent solution.
 A metal

 roof replacement costs around $5 to $15 per square foot.
 While repainting saves money in the short term, frequent repainting can accumulate costs over time.
+If you're debating between painting and replacing, it's also worth exploring your

 Reflective coatings improve energy efficiency, while non-reflective options focus on aesthetics and protection.